-Professor of Law and Director, Financial Regulation & Technology Institute
+Professor of Law and Director, Program on Financial Regulation & Technology

-BA, State University of New York at Binghamton; JD, George Washington University
+BA, Harpur College, State University of New York at Binghamton; JD, George Washington University

-- Subjects Taught: Regulation of Financial Institutions, Privacy and Information Security, Electronic Financial Services, Banking Law
+- Subjects Taught: Regulation of Financial Institutions, Privacy and Information Security, Electronic Financial Services, Banking Law, FinTech & Cybersecurity

 - Area(s) of Expertise: Banking and Financial Institutions, Financial Technology, Financial Stability, Enforcement, Corporate Governance, Privacy

 Antonin Scalia Law School